ashleysia/ReproducibilityGroup/README.md

 * What tools do we use

 The Final Deliverable:
-* Almost everything should fit onto a 24x12 posterboard
+* Almost everything should fit onto a 24inx12in space of posterboard, which will be formatted in Adobe Illustrator
 * Parts will be cut from the posterboard
 * Parts will be pasted onto a tri-fold posterboard
 * Final product: tri-fold posterboard